elastic/kibana/style_guides/accessibility_guide.md

 #### `<section>`

 The `<section>` element, can be used to mark a region on the page, so that it appears in the landmark navigation.
-The section element therefor needs to have an *accessible name*, i.e. you should add an `aria-label`, that gives a short title to that section of the page.
+The section element therefore needs to have an *accessible name*, i.e. you should add an `aria-label`, that gives a short title to that section of the page.